TrellixVulnTeam/swahilipython_SCMU/Doc/library/weakref.rst

             self.remove()

-Starting with Python 3.4, :meth:`__del__` methods no longer prevent reference cycles from being garbage collected, and module globals are no longer forced to :const:`None` during :term:`interpreter shutdown`.
+Starting with Python 3.4, :meth:`__del__` methods no longer prevent reference cycles kutoka being garbage collected, and module globals are no longer forced to :const:`None` during :term:`interpreter shutdown`.
 So this code should work without any issues on CPython.